wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 [^3]: Or any other length, not just 64 bytes, naturally.
 For n bytes, precompute `8*n` and use `random.getrandbits(8*n).to_bytes(n, 'big')`.
 My performance tests did not indicate any significant difference between using 'big' or 'little' here, but YMMV.

-[^4]: Not cryptographically secure - but in this case it doesn't have to be!
+[^4]: Not cryptographically secure randomness - but in this case it doesn't have to be!

+You can speed up `find_collisions()` by using a crypto library's binding for `md4` (e.g. `pycrypto`'s `Crypto.Hash.MD4`).
+This will likely run much faster than any Python-native implementation, which is important since our hot loop runs `md4` at least twice per iteration.

 There's another potential speedup that I've skipped implementing here because I feel like the code reads better without it.
 If you're curious, though, I've